CTSRD-CHERI/cheribsd-getting-started/src/features/kernel.md

 kernel="kernel.GENERIC-MORELLO-PURECAP"
 ```

-After a reboot, `uname(1)` should then report that this is the kernel in use:
+After a reboot, `uname(1)` and `sysctl(8)` should then report that this is the
+kernel in use:

 ```
 # uname -i
 GENERIC-MORELLO-PURECAP
+# sysctl kern.bootfile
+kern.bootfile: /boot/kernel.GENERIC-MORELLO-PURECAP/kernel
 ```

 ## Selecting another kernel from the boot loader